The G-invariant graph Laplacian: The -invariant graph Laplacian

+\end{theorem} The proof of Theorem~\ref{sec2:ConvThrmUnnormalized} is given in~Appendix~\ref{convTheoremPrf}.
+We point out that the requirement that $Ax_i\neq x_i$ with probability one ensures that the orbits generated by the action of~$G$ (see Definition~\ref{secLieGroupAction:orbitDef}) are diffeomorphic to $G$.
+This eliminates pathological cases in which the convergence analysis of the $G$-GL may become over-complicated or even superfluous, while still accounting for a broad class of data manifolds.

-Inspecting \eqref{convSec:errFormula}, we observe that as $N\rightarrow \infty$ the $G$-GL estimates $\Delta_\man$ with a bias error of~$O(\epsilon)$ given by the third term on the r.h.s.
+Inspecting \eqref{convSec:errFormula}, we observe that as $N\rightarrow \infty$, the $G$-GL estimates $\Delta_\man$ with a bias error of~$O(\epsilon)$ given by the third term on the r.h.s.
 The second term on the r.h.s accounts for the variance of the estimator when the sample size~$N$ is finite.
 Thus, we conclude that the $G$-GL reduces the variance error compared to that of the standard GL in~\eqref{intro:classicalConv}, proportionally to the dimension $d_G$ of~$G$.

-The key idea in the proof of Theorem \ref{sec2:ConvThrmUnnormalized} is to show that any sufficiently small neighborhood in $\man$ admits a set of $d$ coordinates, such that $d_G$ of them parametrize the orbits in \eqref{secLieGroupAction:orbitDef} induced on $\man$ by the action of $G$.
-Essentially, this means that locally $\man$ may be written as a product between the $d-d_G$-dimensional submanifold $\subman\subset \man$ parametrized by the remaining $d-d_G$ coordinates, and $G$ itself.
-Since the construction of the $G$-GL incorporates all the points on the orbits of \eqref{secLieGroupAction:orbitDef}, the error of approximating $\Delta_\man$ by the $G$-GL stems entirely from sampling $\subman\subset \man$.
-Thus, constructing the $G$-GL effectively involves sampling only a $d-d_{G}$ dimensional manifold, resulting in the reduced variance error in~\eqref{convSec:errFormula}.
+The improvement in the variance error~\eqref{convSec:errFormula} in comparison to~\eqref{intro:classicalConv} can be explained as follows.
+In the proof of Theorem~\ref{sec2:ConvThrmUnnormalized}, we show that any sufficiently small neighborhood~$\man'\subset \man$ can be written as a disjoint union of orbits generated by~$G$.
+In fact, we show that there exists a set of $d$ coordinates for~$\man'$ such that given a point~$x\in \man'$, the first~$d-d_G$ coordinates specify the orbit in which~$x$ resides, while the last~$d_G$ coordinates indicate the position of~$x$ on that orbit.
+In other words, these last~$d_G$ coordinates are the ``directions'' in which~$G$ acts on~$\man$.
+The construction of the $G$-GL incorporates all the points in the set~$G\cdot X$ in~\eqref{secLieGroupAction:GXDef}, namely, those generated by following the directions in~$\man$ in which~$G$ acts on the data set~$X\subset \man$.
+Thus, the variance error of approximating $\Delta_\man$ by the $G$-GL stems entirely from sampling the remaining~$d-d_G$ directions in~$\man$, resulting in the reduced variance error in~\eqref{convSec:errFormula}.